thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

    * - Annotated Image
      - The image should be at most 5MB.
 Accepted formats are: jpg, png.
 You can add markup to the image.
    * - Signature
-     - Sign with a finger in ODK Collect or upload a signature image in ELMO.
+     - Sign with a finger in ODK Collect or upload a signature image in NEMO/ELMO.
    * - Sketch
      - Sketch an image with a finger.
    * - Barcode